15 Benefits of Weight Lifting Shoes

 5. Increased Overall Stability

-If you are lifting in running shoes you might as well be lifting in sand.
+If you are lifting in running shoes you might as well be lifting in the sand.
 You not only have to fight the weight you’re trying to lift you also have to compensate for the fact that your base is giving in beneath you, destabilizing your lift attempt.

 6. More Effective Vertical Thrust